ICON (ICX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ICON Historical Price

-According to the latest data gathered on ICON live price page, the current price of ICON is 0.106571USD.
-The circulating supply of ICON(ICX) is 1.06B ICX , giving it a market capitalization of $113.21M.
+According to the latest data gathered on ICON live price page, the current price of ICON is 0.102375USD.
+The circulating supply of ICON(ICX) is 1.06B ICX , giving it a market capitalization of $108.48M.

 The ICON Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ICX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.